Jennifer Lopez: 2021–2024: Focus on film and This Is Me... Now

+2025–present: Return to touring and viral resurgence

 Lopez returned to touring with Up All Night: Live in 2025, which consisted of twenty dates across Africa, Asia and Europe.
 On July 24, 2025, Lopez's 56th birthday, she released the single "Birthday".
 She co-executive produced and starred in the Bill Condon-directed musical drama Kiss of the Spider Woman (2025), a film adaption of the Broadway 1993 musical of the same name.
 Her first role in a full-fledged musical, Condon wrote the part with Lopez in mind.
 The film premiered at the 2025 Sundance Film Festival, where Lopez's performance received positive reviews.
+In December 2025, she launched Jennifer Lopez: Up All Night Live in Las Vegas, a residency at The Colosseum at Caesars Palace which will span 12 shows.
+That month, she appeared in a mid-credits scene in Anaconda (2025), a meta-reboot of the 1997 film.

+On March 6, 2026, Lopez released the single "Save Me Tonight", in collaboration with French DJ/producer David Guetta.
+In May, "On the Floor" featured in the Amazon Prime Video series Off Campus, wherein the character Allie Hayes (played by Mika Abdalla) dances to the song dressed as Lopez in the green Versace dress.
+Coinciding with the 15th anniversary of its release, the song experienced a resurgence and entered several global charts, including the Billboard Global 200 and the Global Excl.
+US.
+It also surpassed one billion streams on Spotify, becoming her first song to reach the milestone.
+That June, Lopez co-produced and starred opposite Brett Goldstein in Netflix's Office Romance.

 Upcoming projects

-In late 2025/early 2026, she will play a multi-night residency at the Colosseum at Caesars Palace.
-Lopez will co-produce and star opposite Brett Goldstein in Netflix's Office Romance.
-She will also co-produce a series adaptation of Emily Henry's 2023 novel Happy Place for Netflix.
-She has also committed to lead and co-produce Netflix's film adaptation of the bestselling novel, The Cipher.
+Lopez will also co-produce a series adaptation of Emily Henry's 2023 novel Happy Place for Netflix. and has also committed to lead and co-produce Netflix's film adaptation of the bestselling novel, The Cipher.
 Lopez has several projects in the works as a producer.
 Through her continued partnership with Netflix, she will also star in an adaption of the novel The Last Mrs. Parrish, directed by Robert Zemeckis.